WnndGws/vim-snippets/README.md

 [![Build Status](https://travis-ci.org/honza/vim-snippets.svg)](https://travis-ci.org/honza/vim-snippets)

+This repository was forked on 12/06/2020 by WnndGws.
+This repository is edited such that the `sh` snippets are POSIX compliant by default.

 This repository contains snippets files for various programming languages.

 It is community-maintained and many people have contributed snippet files and